hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-sdk-go.md

 We currently have a real use case for this.

 My understanding is that there is no reason not to allow negative values, but I'd be glad to discuss this further.

+I attempted to retain the default behavior, but I don't see how to do so without massive impact.
+We would need to be able to distinguish between the zero and the unset case, which is not currently possible with an `int` field in the policy.
+I quickly tried to switch to a `string` field but did not pursue this way as this would impact many other modules.
+So I went to find a middle ground: default is only applied when the resolver mode is not explicitly set and value is less or equal than zero.
+I'm not very happy with this since there are different behaviors depending on the resolver mode being set or not.
+On the other hand the lag threshold only have meaning when using the appropriate resolver, so I guess this is fine.
             </td>
         </tr>
     </table>